 People tend to ask us about the Lough Tay hike a fair bit.
-There’s a few different walks that you can head off on nearby: the Lough Tay to Lough Dan Walk (info on this below) and the Djouce Mountain Walk.
-You get incredible views of Guinness Lake on the Djouce walk!
+There’s a few different walks that you can head off on nearby: the Lough Tay to Lough Dan Walk (info on this below), the Luggala hike and the Djouce Mountain Walk.

 OK.
 So, a safety warning: If you step over the wall at the main Lough Tay viewing point and walk over onto the grass (again, I’m not saying to do this) BE CAREFUL.
 Don’t go too far down and be aware that it gets VERY SLIPPY here at times.
 The lakes itself is on private land, so you can’t get down to it.

 There are several great Lough Tay viewing points along the first leg of the Sally Gap Drive.
 Now, a couple of warnings.
 Firstly, some of these viewpoints are on private land – we’re not telling you to enter this land.

 Secondly, many of these viewing areas have very sheer drops that can come upon you out of nowhere.
 Extreme caution is required.